Brienz/Brinzauls: Glacier melt and landslide concerns

 On 9 May 2023, residents were ordered to evacuate the village due to a determination by geologists that 2000000 m3 of rock from the mountain above was expected to collapse into the valley that includes the village.
 At that time, the population of the village was less than 100 residents.
 The entire village sits upon a layer of saturated soft-rock permeated by glacial melt from the mountains above.
-The growth of and consequential increase in pressure on the water deposit below has led the 150-meter thick layer above to slide southwards at a rate of roughly 1.5 meters annually.
+The growth of and consequential increase in pressure on the water deposit below has led the 150 metre layer above to slide southwards at a rate of roughly 1.5 metres annually.
 This had frequently caused damage to and the destruction of infrastructure in the region.
-Areas at higher elevations on the mountain to the north are moving at a far faster rate of 3 to 10 meters per year.
-Landslides and falling rocks are thus a frequent hazard for residents and the Albula rail line, which services the village; it is estimated that nearly 10 billion cubic meters of rock are moving in its direction.
+Areas at higher elevations on the mountain to the north are moving at a far faster rate of 3 to 10 metres per year.
+Landslides and falling rocks are thus a frequent hazard for residents and the Albula rail line, which services the village; it is estimated that nearly 10 e9m3 of rock are moving in its direction.

 A researcher at the University of Cambridge attributed the impending collapse–expected in May 2023 to occur within a week to 24 days–to climate change that is driving glacier melt in the Alps.
 Simon Löw, emeritus professor of Engineering Geology at ETH Zurich, disputed a link to climate change, citing the lack of thawing permafrost and any correlation between annual rainfall and the speed at which the slope slides.
 Two roads and the railway line were also closed.
 There was, as predicted, a massive rockfall on the night of 15–16 June 2023 which stopped just before the village, with no damage reported to the buildings.
 Municipal officials ended the evacuation of the village on 3 July, while emphasizing that future evacuations could remain necessary.